awesome-windows11/firefox/README.md

 ```
 </details>

-2. AFTER that you can create the file:
+2. AFTER that you can create the file (*here are some examples of the most famous settings*):

 <details><summary><code>app\config.js</code></summary>